-Jarange's demand for specific term in Maratha quota notification won't pass legal test: minister
+Jarange's demand for specific term in Maratha quota notification won't pass legal test: Minister

-Pune, Jun 19 (PTI) Maharashtra minister Girish Mahajan on Wednesday said the demand by quota activist Maroj Jarange for the inclusion of the "sage soyare" term in the Maratha reservation notification will not withstand legal scrutiny.
+Pune, Jun 20 (PTI) Maharashtra minister Girish Mahajan has said the demand of quota activist Maroj Jarange for the inclusion of "sage soyare" term in the Maratha reservation notification will not withstand legal scrutiny.

 The term "sage soyare" in Marathi means through birth relations and relations by marriage.

-Speaking to the reporters in Pune, Mahajan accused the opposition of deriving political mileage from the Maratha reservation issue and asserted that it was the Devendra Fadnvais government which had granted the quota to the Maratha community without disturbing the allocation of other communities.
+Speaking to the reporters in Pune on Wednesday, BJP leader Mahajan accused the opposition of deriving political mileage from the Maratha reservation issue and asserted it was the previous Devendra Fadnavis government which granted quota to the Maratha community without disturbing the allocation of other communities.

 "In the last 50 years, had anyone made efforts to give reservation to the Maratha community?
-(NCP-SP Chief) Sharad Pawar had even said there was no need to give reservation to Marathas," claimed the BJP leader, a confidant of Fadnavis.
+(NCP-SP chief) Sharad Pawar had even said there was no need to give reservation to Marathas," claimed Mahajan, a confidante of Fadnavis.

-Mahajan noted that after the BJP-led government granted the reservation to the Maratha community, the subsequent Uddhav Thackeray-led MVA government failed to defend the reservation in the Supreme Court.
+After the BJP-led government granted quota to the Maratha community, the subsequent Uddhav Thackeray-led Maha Vikas Aghadi government failed to defend the reservation in the Supreme Court, he said.

 "The BJP's stand is very clear and it is in support of quota for the Maratha community.
-It is our stand to give reservation to the Maratha community without touching the reservation of OBCs.
-What can we do if, despite all these efforts, Manoj Jarange is not satisfied?" he remarked.
+It is our stand to give reservation to the Maratha community without touching the reservation of Other Backward Classes (OBCs).
+What can we do if, despite all these efforts, Manoj Jarange is not satisfied?" the BJP leader remarked.

-"As far as I know, such a reservation cannot be given, but if there is a workable solution, the government will pursue it," Mahajan said.
+"As far as I know, such a reservation cannot be given, but if there is a workable solution, the government will pursue it," he added.

 "Politics is not our way.
 But if our demands are not fulfilled, we will be left with no other option except contesting elections.
-We will contest elections on 288 assembly seats," he had said.
+We will contest elections in all 288 assembly seats in the state," he had said.

 The 41-year-old activist has been demanding implementation of the draft notification that recognises Kunbis as “sage soyare” (blood relatives) of Maratha community members and also seeking a law to identify Kunbis as Marathas.